 If posh nosh isn't what you or the family are looking for, then there are plenty of laid-back joints to bring your little ones to in London.
 A casual bite to eat will allow you to fully relax knowing that nobody is going to get upset if there's a bit of noise coming from your table.
 Plus, there’s sure to be options on the menus that your children will enjoy.
 From pizza places to burger restaurants, these are the best tried-and-tested child-friendly restaurants to take your gang to.

-Hard Rock Cafe Piccadilly Circus
+Hard Rock Cafe, Piccadilly Circus

-Why: The first and last work in rock and roll family fun, Hard Rock Cafe is absolutely ideal if you're looking for somewhere fun and easy-going to entertain the kids for an hour or two, with a menu packed with family favourites that even the pickiest child wouldn't turn their nose up at.
+Why: The first and last word in rock and roll family fun, Hard Rock Cafe is absolutely ideal if you're looking for somewhere fun and easy-going to entertain the kids for an hour or two, with a menu packed with family favourites that even the pickiest child wouldn't turn their nose up at.
 Burgers, wings, nachos, fajitas, and the obligatory Hard Rock chocolate brownie all come in generous portions and afterwards you can check out the 7500 square foot 'Rock Shop' - the largest memorabilia store in the world.

 Where: Criterion Building, 225-229 Piccadilly, W1J 9HR